molcathy/python/60-pytest.md

 # [pytest](https://docs.pytest.org/en/stable/)
-* terminology:
+**framework**
-    - framework: a platform/set of tools which can be used to achieve a goal, a
+: a platform/set of tools which can be used to achieve a goal, a
 * one of the most popular python testing frameworks
 * must be installed as a package with pip
 * when used must be imported as a module
 * comes with a command line

-## testing
+## testing in general
 *  necessary to make sure:
     - your code works as expected
     - changes do not brake your code in a way you did not expect